shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 While you are deer sated, you can sleep for 10 minutes to get the benefits of a short rest, and sleep for 1 hour to get the benefits of a long rest.

 The antlers fall off at the end of winter and don’t respond to touch until the end of spring.
+If you die, the antlers fall off.

 This item may have additional effects depending on how the player wants to change their environment.